2 weeks of General Medicine

 So what do you guys think it is?
 What tests do you want to order?
 What do you think the treatment is?
 I’ll tell you the results until I hear the right answer (PAL is allowed to ask for tests but no answers!).
 I actually gave you enough hints to make this pretty easy, just don’t think too hard about it.

-43 thoughts on “2 weeks of General Medicine”
+43 responses to “2 weeks of General Medicine”

 That being said…all i can think of is bacterial pneumonia.